CarlosLRamirez/notes/content/AI/20250918T0602-my-preparation-to-the-aws-certified-ai-cloud-practitioner-exam.md

 ## Notes

-This are my notes extracted during my preparation journey to the AWS Certified AI Cloud Practitioner Exam
+This are my notes extracted during my preparation journey to the AWS Certified AI Cloud Practitioner Exam.
+This is a work in progress and the notes could be updated.

 - [[20250409T0736-introduction-to-ai|Introduction to AI]]
 - [[20250907T110418-relation-between-ai-ml-dl|Relation between AI, ML, DL and other disciplines]]